 Slava: So what participation in the Community Engineering program gives you personally?

 Vitaliy: First of all, it’s new knowledge.
-Best way to learn Magento is by contributing to it.
+The best way to learn Magento is by contributing to it.
 During the contributions I dug in such deep places in Magento that I would never discover during casual development.
-I’ve learned new approaches and technologies that would let me work with MSI, GraphQL and PWA in Atwix projects quickly and efficiently, without investing more time to learn it.
+I’ve learned new approaches and technologies that would let me work with MSI, Magento 2 GraphQL and Magento 2 PWA in Atwix projects quickly and efficiently, without investing more time to learn it.
 I have also met a lot of new acquaintances and friends.
 Interacting with so many bright minds in the Magento Community help me grow as a professional.
 And last but not least – pleasure.
 I like to write code, it makes me happy.

 How about the plans for 2019?